anmolsarma/anmolsarma.in/content/post/linux-file-creation-time.md

 +++

 The [`stat`](http://man7.org/linux/man-pages/man1/stat.1.html) utility can be used to retrieve the Unix file timestamps namely `atime`, `ctime` and `mtime`.
 Of these, the benefit of `mtime` which records the last time when the file was modified is immediately apparent.
-On the other hand, `atime` which records the last time the file was accessed has been called ["perhaps the most stupid Unix design idea of all times"](https://lore.kernel.org/lkml/20070804210351.GA9784@elte.hu/).
+On the other hand, `atime`[^1] which records the last time the file was accessed has been called ["perhaps the most stupid Unix design idea of all times"](https://lore.kernel.org/lkml/20070804210351.GA9784@elte.hu/).
 Intuitively, one might expect `ctime` to record the creation time of a file.
 However, `ctime` records the last time when the metadata of a file was changed.

 Typically, Unices do not record file creation times.
-While some individual filesystems do record file creation times, until recently Linux lacked a common interface to actually expose them to userspace applications.
+While some individual filesystems do record file creation times[^2], until recently Linux lacked a common interface to actually expose them to userspace applications.
 As a result, the output of `stat` (GNU coreutils v8.30) on an ext4 filesystem (Which does record creation times) looks something like this:

 ```bash
 $ stat .